Lynn Rapu

-Lynn Rapu Tuki (born in Rapa Nui - Easter Island, Chile, in 1969), head-teacher and founder of the Ma'aranui Cultural Academy and the Cultural Ballet Kari Kari, is an active promoter of the arts and traditions of the Rapa Nui People.
+Lynn Jaime Rapu Tuki (born 9 December 1969) is a Chilean promoter of the arts and traditions of the Rapa Nui People and head-teacher and founder of the Ma'aranui Cultural Academy and the Cultural Ballet Kari Kari.
 He is Cultural Ambassador of Asia-Pacific and has been Head of the Liaison Office of the National Council of Culture and the Arts (CNCA, Consejo Nacional de la Cultura y las Artes, in Spanish).

-Childhood

-Several major events back in the 1960s changed the course of the Island, which began revolving around the ever-growing touristic market.
-These events include the social movement led by Alfonso Rapu in 1964, the enactment of "Ley Pascua". in 1966 in answer to the rebellion and the opening of the Mataveri International Airport later that same year, which meant a raise and perpetuation of the touristic flow.

-This inflection point in the History of Rapa Nui translated in an impact both in their trade and their culture, being the later the most affected by foreign influence, which gave diversity to the native music.
-Dr. Ramón Campbell, in his book "La Herencia Musical de Rapa Nui" (The Musical Heritage of Rapa Nui) states "When I arrived on the Island (1964) there was still native music left and the musical traditions had been kept intact, without contamination from overseas which came with the tourist invasion from the main land in 1966 thanks to air travel being more available."
-Page 10.
+Biography

-Lynn Rapu was born on Easter Island in 1969, son of Belisario Rapu Hito and Analola Tuki Teave.
+Lynn Rapu was born on Easter Island in 1969, son of Belisario Rapu Ure Ngorongoro and Ana Lola Tuki Teave.
+His niece, Laura Rapu, is an Easter Island politician.
 He is part of a generation that, compared to their elders, grew up with much more freedom and access to income produced by touristic activity.

+In 2014, he married Chinese-born anthropologist Maima Tching Chi Yen, worker of the Rapa Nui Ao Tupuna foundation.
+They have two children together, Hopumanu and Analola.

 With the passing of his father in 1977 while his mother was abroad, Lynn and his siblings were sent to live in a local Children's Home for 5 years.
-During this period, his cultural education was strongly associated with people like Papiano Ika -who lived in "La Colonia" Sanatorium, for people with Hansen's disease-, Luis Pate Paoa (known as Kiko Pate) and Ricardo Hito.
+During this period, his cultural education was strongly associated with people like Papiano Ika – who lived in "La Colonia" Sanatorium, for people with Hansen's disease –, Luis Pate Paoa (known as Kiko Pate) and Ricardo Hito.

-At the age of 15 years old he began his career as a performance in a dance troupe formed by his brother Marcos Rapu, called Arangi Moana, mainly in the musical part executing instruments like the ukulele and percussion.
+At age 15, he began his career as a performance in a dance troupe formed by his brother Marcos Rapu, called Arangi Moana, mainly in the musical part executing instruments like the ukulele and percussion.
 Later in 1992, enters another group called Pokutangi as a musician and dancer for 4 years; it is in this experience when he decides to renounce the troupe and establish an academy focused on transmitting the essence of culture through discipline.